 A tinted lip balm looks and feels great.
 Lightly powder your nose and forehead.
 Last, make sure you comb your eyebrow hairs into place, this detail can make or break your look.

-What are your suggestions for reducing acne or lots of blemishes on faces?
+suggestions for reducing acne or blemishes

 I prep every client by first cleansing their skin and applying the appropriate hydrator.

 Acne is hereditary and often is accompanied by sensitivity and redness.
-Prepping the skin with a primer designed to calm redness and hydrate will provide immediate results and a protective barrier between their skin and the elements.
+Prepping the skin with a primer designed to calm redness and hydrate will provide immediate results and a protective barrier between the skin and the elements.